 Creating a conversational contact form is also an easy and fun way to make your site look extremely modern and professional.

 8. “Ugh, I’m not sure I trust this survey.”

 Another top issue on our list of customer complaints about online surveys is all about trust.
-There are a lot of untrustworthy and phishy links and websites floating around the internet, so customers may be worried about trusting your survey.
+There are a lot of untrustworthy websites floating around the internet, so customers may be worried about trusting your survey.

 Solution: Form Locker addon

 You can add an extra layer of security to your survey forms by enabling password protection.
 This not only makes sure only the people you want filling out your form can, but it also helps to make your users feel more secure when they are provided a password to access the survey.

 9. “I don’t want to share my personal information.”

 Customers are sometimes willing to fill out your survey, but only if they don’t have to provide their personal information.